|

 is

-an intensive six-week advanced Khmer language-training
+an intensive eight-week advanced Khmer language-training

 program held in Phnom Penh, Cambodia.
 It aims to fill